 One out of three buses sold by Solaris in 2018 were alternative drive vehicles.
 Solaris, according to the figures released by the company, placed second in the chart of electric buses’ top seller in Europe for the year 2018.
-And 2019 will be the year of the Solaris Urbino 12 hydrogen and Trollino 24, that will be unveiled at UITP Public Transport Summit in Stockholm and Busworld Europe respectively.
-The company just released the figures about 2018 sales and financial report.

 During 2018, 107 Solaris battery electric buses were delivered to customers in Belgium, the Czech Republic, Spain, Germany, Norway, Poland, Romania, Slovakia, Sweden and Italy.
 The total of battery electric buses registered in Europe in 2018 is around 650.